tronprotocol/tronweb/README.md

 1. Transaction Failure?

-A: fee_limit needs to set a quota (no reference value and calculation worth), not too small, otherwise the transaction can not be completed
+A: A fee_limit needs to be provided for the vm processing costs, otherwise the transaction can not be completed.

 2. Incorrect parameter type?

 A: Ethereum can be automatically converted but TRON must strictly follow the type uint256 (unsigned integer) string.
 Other types must be passed strictly by type, otherwise the contract method is not executed.
 Currently, the front end currently types the special value.

 ## Tool Methods